Artificial Intelligence Ultrafast High-quality Nuclear Magnetic Resonance Spectroscopy Reconstruction

 [Figure 4].
 Computational time for the reconstructions of (a) 2D spectra and (b) 3D spectra with low rank, compressed sensing and deep learning.
 Note: The listed below each bar are spectra type, the corresponding protein, molecular weight, and spectra size, respectively.
 For 2D (3D) spectra size of the directly detected dimension is followed by size(s) of the indirect dimension(s).

-After publishing the paper, our team was invited by the Top journal to write a review about “deep learning magnetic resonance spectroscopy” and published it (D. Chen et al., Chem. -Eur.
+After publishing the paper, our team was invited by the top journal to write a review about “deep learning magnetic resonance spectroscopy” and published it (D. Chen et al., Chem. -Eur.
 J., DOI: 10.1002/chem.202000246, 2020.).
-And it is worth mentioning that this method has been granted a China National Patent and has been industrialized by Q. One Instruments Ltd. In the foreseeable future, it is expected to expand to higher-dimensional data reconstruction and different NMR experiments, such as diffusion spectroscopy.
+It is worth mentioning that this method has been granted a China National Patent and has been industrialized by Q. One Instruments Ltd. In the foreseeable future, it is expected to expand to higher-dimensional data reconstruction and different NMR experiments, such as diffusion spectroscopy.